Swiftkind/vs/README.md

 - $ aws configure

-Setup upload link:
+Setup upload link and API key:
-- Go to js folder then change the config.js according to your settings
+- Go to static/js folder then change the config.js according to your settings